Normal Probability Plot Help

 Normal Probability Plot Output

-The program will generate the normal probability plot with the Anderson-Darling statistic as shown below.
+The program will generate the normal probability plot with the normality test selected.
+The plot below shows the Anderson-Darling statistic.
 The points generally lie along the straight line on the normal probability plot.
-The Anderson-Darling statistic is printed along with the p value, which in this case is 0.2195.
-Since it is greater than 0.20, you conclude that the data come from a normal distribution.
+The Anderson-Darling statistic is printed along with the p value, which in this case is 0.1649.
+Since it is greater than 0.05, you conclude that the data most likley comes from a normal distribution.

 - Notes:

-- The Anderson-Darling statistic is the value of AD*, the corrected value for sample size.
+- AD is the corrected value of the Anderson-Darling statistic for sample size.

 - You can also use Distribution Fitting to get more information about the fit.